NicolasGuilloux/blade-shadow-beta/README.md

 - Solus: `sudo eopkg it libva-intel-driver`

 For NVIDIA users, you have 2 options:
-- Use the Nouveau driver and install the old NVIDIA firmware that provides support for the VA API.
+- Use the Nouveau driver and install the old [NVIDIA firmware](https://aur.archlinux.org/packages/nouveau-fw) that provides support for the VA API.
-- Use the Arekinath patch to provides VA API compatibility for recent NVIDIA cards.
+- Use the [Arekinath patch](https://gitlab.com/aar642/libva-vdpau-driver) to provides VA API compatibility for recent NVIDIA cards.

 In both cases, we strongly recommend you to follow this link: https://gitlab.com/aar642/shadowos-boot#support

 ## AppImage

-**Alex^#1629** built an AppImage that should work on most recent (>2017) distributions.
-Please, [create an issue](https://github.com/NicolasGuilloux/blade-shadow-beta/issues/new) if it fails on your distribution.
-Compatibility could be further extended if Blade would compile their application for Ubuntu 16.04 LTS.
-It could be improved soon when the unified version will be released.
+Shadow built an AppImage that should work on most recent distributions (> 2017).
+If you find any bug, please report it on the Discord or [create an issue](https://github.com/NicolasGuilloux/blade-shadow-beta/issues/new).

 The AppImage embeds Ubuntu Bionic (18.04) libs and the official Shadow Beta application.
 However, it requires a **working libVA** on your system and a **compatible GLIBC**.

-To use the AppImage, [download the AppImage](https://nicolasguilloux.github.io/blade-shadow-beta/#appimage) to the folder you want, make it executable with `chmod a+x shadowbeta-linux-x86_64.AppImage` and run it.
+To use the AppImage, [download the AppImage](https://nicolasguilloux.github.io/blade-shadow-beta/#appimage) to the folder you want, make it executable with `chmod a+x ShadowBeta.AppImage` and run it.
 It will check the compatibility of your system and hardware, and if confirmed, offer to create a menu entry by placing a .desktop file in `~/.local/share/applications/`.
 We recommend to do so as it will then be listed in the Application Menu of your distribution.

-Extra options are available, please check `./shadowbeta-linux-x86_64.AppImage --help`.
+## The AUR package

+The AUR package [shadow-beta](https://aur.archlinux.org/packages/shadow-beta/) available for all Arch Linux based distribution was initially created by **agentcobra#6142** and now also maintained by **Nover#9563**.
+It is a quick way to install Shadow on the machine and get the updates frequently with the system updates.

 # Acknowledgments